guillaumem-theodo/aws-workout/README.md

 ...
 ```

+Tutorials are **chain linked**.
+For example, **102-basic-subnets** requires **101-basic-vpc** tutorial.
+You are free to apply manually each tutorials in the right order OR you can rely on **terragrunt** to apply the dependencies for you.
+E.g. if **101-basic-vpc** has not been applied manually, it will be automatically applied if you apply **102-basic-subnets** tutorial.

-Once the components have been properly created in AWS, you can test some assertions
+Once the components have been properly created in AWS, you can test some assertions .

 ```shell
 ./launch.sh ./xxxx/TEST-yyyy.sh